marpetercontribs/classic-computer-science-problems-in-haskell/README.md

   - The towers of Hanoi
 - Chapter 2:
   - DNA search
+  - Generic search
+  - Maze

 In progress:

 - Chapter 2:
-  - Generic search, improved version of chunksOf
-  - Maze
   - Missionaries and cannibals